copperwater/xNetHack/doc/xnh-changelog-8.0.md

 - Anti-magic fields no longer deal HP damage when magic resistant.
 They instead drain additional energy the more sources of magic resistance and half damage you have.
+- Corpses of monsters that cause petrification only grow green mold on them.

 ### Interface changes